Proton VPN homepage

-Update August 1, 2023: This article was updated to feature the latest audit of our no-logs policy by Securitum, which was concluded on April 26, 2023.
-You can read Securitum’s audit of our no-logs policy from 2022 here.
+Update July 18, 2024: This article has been updated to feature the latest audit of our no-logs policy by Securitum, which was concluded on July 12, 2024.
+Links to all our no-logs policy audits are included.

-Today, we are excited to announce we passed a new milestone in our drive to make Proton as transparent as possible with the completion of a third-party audit of our infrastructure that confirmed our strict no-logs policy(new window).
-Now, when we say we are a no-logs VPN, it is not just a claim: it has been double-checked by independent experts.
+We’re pleased to announce that Proton VPN has passed a third consecutive annual third-party audit of our infrastructure that confirms our strict no-logs policy(new window).
+When we say we are a no-logs VPN, it is not just a claim: it has been double-checked by independent experts.

 As an organization founded by scientists who met at CERN, we believe in peer review and transparency.
 This is also why we make all our apps open source so that anyone can examine our code.